nurofsun/nurofsun.com/content/blog/how-to-build-cli-tool-in-nodejs/index.md

 {{< /code >}}

 ### Make Package Globally Available
-Now, our app not globally available, that means we cannot run it with `hello-cli` command.
+For now, our app not globally available, that means we cannot run it with `hello-cli` command.

-But, in this case we don't want to run our application as `hello-cli`.
+But, in this case also we don't want to run our application as `hello-cli`.

 Instead, we want to run this application by typing only `hello`, so to